2019 UTAA Awards of Excellence: Meet Arts & Science’s student winners

 Stefan Divic: UTAA Scholar

-Stefan Divic shouldered heavy family responsibilities when his father died.
+Stefan Divic shouldered heavy family responsibilities when his father passed away.
 Now, the fourth-year Trinity College physics major feels that responsibility in a larger way: for fostering a more equitable society—especially through the science he loves.
-As a volunteer with the Beyond Sciences Initiative, he organized an online conference to benefit global health and immunology students who lack funds to travel to academic gatherings.
-He also launched a program to distribute care packages to Toronto’s street population.
+He co-organized a global online conference to benefit immunologists and medical trainees who lack funds to travel to academic gatherings.
+He also spearheaded a program to distribute care packages to Toronto’s street population.

-A U of T President’s Scholar of Excellence, Divic has already won NSERC research grants for his original research on skyrmions—theoretical constructs that could provide insight into atoms in different states of matter.
-He plans to pursue graduate studies in applied physics.
+A U of T President’s Scholar of Excellence, Divic has already won NSERC research grants for his original research on skyrmion crystals—a class of magnetic materials with potential applications to quantum information processing.
+He plans to pursue graduate studies in condensed matter physics at UC Berkeley.

 Hana Nikcevic: UTAA Scholar